 * Wall St reverses gains from regular trading session

-NEW YORK, Nov 7 U.S. stock index futures fell late on Tuesday, but were off session lows, as major TV networks called the U.S. presidential election for Democratic incumbent Barack Obama over challenger Mitt Romney.
+NEW YORK, Nov 6 U.S. stock index futures fell late on Tuesday, as results in the presidential race trickled in.

-Cash markets posted strong gains earlier despite a string of weaker-than expected results from U.S. companies, with notable strength in stocks and sectors that were seen favorable under a Romney win, including coal, energy and defense shares.
+Cash markets posted strong gains earlier despite a string of weaker-than expected results from U.S. companies, with notable strength in stocks and sectors that are seen as favorable if Romney wins, including coal, energy and defense shares.

 Heavy betting has been seen in the options market so far this week on stocks that would specifically benefit from either an Obama or Romney win, such as health care and energy shares.
 Several different stocks are expected to show large moves in coming days, according to JP Morgan derivatives strategist Marko Kolanovic.

 The results of this year's elections will play a crucial role in how disagreements over spending, taxes, healthcare and other policies are dealt with through 2016.